New Zealand fairy tern

 Nesting in a small scrape in the sand, these delicate sea birds are very vulnerable.
 Nest sites are roped off and signs erected to alert people to the area.

-Department of Conservation staff and volunteers talk to people who use the beach.
+Department of Conservation staff and volunteers are on site during the breeding season raising awareness with people who use the beach.
 Fishermen are encouraged to bury fish remains because they can attract unwanted numbers of gulls to the area.

 Nests are sandbagged against storms and high tides.
 Where necessary eggs are cross-fostered into other nests or removed for hand rearing.
 A programme of trapping predators around nests is vital to help protect the adults, eggs and chicks.